max3-2/itsh5py/docs/installation.md

 - Lazy slicing of arrays is not supported (yet).
 - Long tuples and mixed type lists will be saved element-wise and thus be slow.
 This is recognizable starting at approx. 100 elements.
+- Path object are supported as single datasets or as *list* or *tuple* iterables - however only non nested type.
 - Closing a *LazyHdfDict* will close the file reference - even if another *LazyHdfDict* accesses the same file (which should not happen too often).